Gary Humphries

-Gary John Joseph Humphries (born 6 July 1958) is a Deputy President of the Administrative Appeals Tribunal.
-He was a member of the Australian Senate representing the Australian Capital Territory for the Liberal Party of Australia from 2003 to 2013.
-He was the Chief Minister of the Australian Capital Territory from 2000 to 2001; and was elected to the first parliament of the Australian Capital Territory, in 1989, later representing the Molonglo electorate until 2003.
+Gary John Joseph Humphries (born 6 July 1958) is an Australian formerpolitician who served as the 4th Chief Minister of the Australian Capital Territory from 2000 to 2001.
+He was later a member of the Australian Senate representing the Australian Capital Territory for the Liberal Party of Australia from 2003 to 2013.

+Humphries was a member of the Australian Capital Territory Legislative Assembly from its inception in 1989 until 2003, serving first an MLA under the initial undivided structure and later for the five-member electorate of Molonglo.

 As of 2025, He is the most recent Liberal Chief Minister of the Australian Capital Territory.

 Early career

 Humphries was born in Sydney in 1958 and was educated at St Patrick's College, Strathfield before graduating from the Australian National University in Canberra with a Bachelor of Arts and a Bachelor of Laws.
 In 1977 he was elected President of the ANU Students' Association.
 He worked as a solicitor, a legal office in the ACT Administration, prior to self-government, and political advisor to Senator Amanda Vanstone.